For the most up-to-date information about the Orthodontics program at Jacksonville University, please see our new site:

-The Advanced Specialty Education Program in Orthodontics and Dentofacial Orthodontics offers a 24-month certificate program through the School of Orthodontics.
-The program combines didactic, clinical, and research components, leading to a Certificate of Advanced Graduate Study (C.A.G.S.) in Orthodontics.
-Students must be prepared to undertake an intensive, continuous, full-time course of study in addition to heavy supervised clinical training in various contemporary orthodontic techniques.
+The Advanced Specialty Education Program in Orthodontics and Dentofacial Orthopedics offers a 24-month certificate program through the School of Orthodontics.
+The program combines didactic, clinical, and research components, leading to a Certificate of Advanced Graduate Studies (C.A.G.S.) in Orthodontics.
+Students must be prepared to undertake an intensive, continuous, full-time course of study as well as supervised clinical training in various contemporary orthodontic techniques.
 In addition there are limited opportunities for selected students to either be simultaneously enrolled in the Executive MBA program offered through the Davis College of Business or a Masters Program in Educational Leadership offered through the School of Education.

-Classes begin in mid-August of each year.
-By the end of the first year it is expected that each student will have initiated comprehensive orthodontic treatment for at least fifty patients after completion of a pre-clinical training course.
+The course of study begins with orientation in July with course work and clinic starting in mid-August of each year.
+By the end of the first year it is expected that each student will have initiated comprehensive orthodontic treatment for at least fifty (50) patients after completion of a pre-clinical training course.

 Students are introduced to a variety of treatment philosophies, with an emphasis on pre-adjusted appliances and related techniques.
 Supervising clinical faculty present their philosophies in daily diagnosis and treatment planning seminars.
 A variety of clinical techniques are demonstrated and utilized in the school’s state-of-the-art orthodontic clinical facility.